baconjs/bacon.jquery/README.md

 See Lenses section below for full definition of Lenses.

+###Bacon.Model.combine(template)

-`Bacon.Model.combine(template)` creates a composite model using a template.
+Creates a composite model using a template.
 For example:

 ```js
     // Model for the number of cylinders